+THE APPRENTICESHIP JOURNEY

 Apprenticeships vs Academic Qualifications

 It's important to know how the apprenticeship aligns with education and qualification levels.
 It's also a great way to know how apprentices can move through the different levels as they progress throughout their career.

 Apprenticeship qualification levels span from level two (GCSE) to level seven (Masters), and they are categorised as Intermediate, Advanced, Higher and Degree apprenticeships.

-In partnership with:

-South Yorkshire 7 Apprenticeship Hub

-The Apprenticeship Journey
+The apprenticeship levels are displayed below:

+Level Equivalent Education Level

+Intermediate 2 GCSE

+Advanced 3 A Level

+Higher 4 and 5 Foundation Degree and above

+Degree 6 and 7 Bachelors or Masters Degree

+Degree 6 and 7 Bachelors or Masters Degree

 Apprentice

 Once the individual has been identified and completed any company induction etc, they will start the enrolment process.
 Each training provider has their own process - the below is a generic overview.

-- Information, advice and guidance The apprentice will be provided with the information and support they need to ensure the apprenticeship programme is right for them.
-The Apprenticeship Coach will inform the apprentice of the expectations, course length, delivery method, assessments etc. - Initial Assessment An individual can only complete an apprenticeship if they can show they require significant learning to achieve the outcomes.
+Information, advice and guidance

+The apprentice will be provided with the information and support they need to ensure the apprenticeship programme is right for them.
+The Apprenticeship Coach will inform the apprentice of the expectations, course length, delivery method, assessments etc.

+Initial Assessment An individual can only complete an apprenticeship if they can show they require significant learning to achieve the outcomes.
 The initial assessment (formerly called a skills scan) ensures that the knowledge, skills & behaviours will be beneficial to the apprentice's development and meet the needs of the business.
 This is sent to the manager for approval/comment.
 If the score is too high, the apprentice will speak with their Apprenticeship Coach to discuss further.
-If below 65%, they will move to the next stage. - Functional Skills initial assessments Regardless of whether or not the apprentice holds English and maths qualifications, everyone completing an apprenticeship must sit this initial assessment.
+If below 65%, they will move to the next stage.
+Functional Skills initial assessments Regardless of whether or not the apprentice holds English and maths qualifications, everyone completing an apprenticeship must sit this initial assessment.
 They show the level individuals are currently working at, and identify any areas where they may need additional support, and whether they need to complete Functional Skills qualifications as part of the apprenticeship.
 If the initial assessment results are too low, the individual may not be able to complete the apprenticeship at that time.
-There are numerous online resources available to help an individual upskill in these areas. - Apprenticeship application At this point they will complete the full application, ready to commence their learning.
+There are numerous online resources available to help an individual upskill in these areas.
+Apprenticeship application At this point they will complete the full application, ready to commence their learning.
 In general, this will be done with the training provider, the employer and apprentice.
-This is important as it clearly define and aligns the roles each party plays in successfully completing the apprenticeship and finalises the formal paperwork which enables the apprentice to be enrolled onto programme - Induction This is an in-depth session where the apprentice will learn everything needed to commence their apprenticeship.
+This is important as it clearly define and aligns the roles each party plays in successfully completing the apprenticeship and finalises the formal paperwork which enables the apprentice to be enrolled onto programme.
+Induction This is an in-depth session where the apprentice will learn everything needed to commence their apprenticeship.
 The aims of this are to: Understand the Apprenticeship Standard; Identify how to manage study time and skills; How to develop speaking and listening for maths and English; Explain the apprentice's responsibilities with regard to Health and Safety, Safeguarding, Prevent and British Values; Setting out the individual training plan.
+On programme learning During the minimum period of the apprenticeship the apprentice will study for their qualification, achieving their Maths and English Functional Skills and completing their off-the-job training.
+What this looks like will depend on the chosen Apprenticeship and may include some online sessions, practical training sessions at a specific venue etc. During this period, the apprentice will work towards submission deadlines to ensure they are on track for a timely completion.